 wind, spirit and breath

 The original Greek words for “wind” and Spirit” used in this verse are pneuma and pneumatos respectively.
-I’m no scholar on ancient languages, but we can clearly see that these two words are clearly related in the original language.
-In fact in both the Old Testament and New Testament, the words wind, spirit and breath are often used interchangeably.
-While we see them as being distinct from one another, our ancestors saw them as far more integrated.
+I’m no scholar on ancient languages, but we can see that these two words are clearly related in the original language.
+In fact in both the Old Testament and New Testament, the words wind, spirit and breath are, as far as I know, almost always used interchangeably.
+While we see them as being distinct from one another, our ancestors saw them as synonymous.

-Take school spirit for example.
+Let’s consider school spirit.
 It’s not a material object you can touch, move, or see with your eyes.
 It cannot be reduced to atoms bouncing off one another.
 It cannot be modeled by empirical formulations.
 And it isn’t bound by the laws of physics.
 Yet, I think all would agree it exists.
 School spirit animates students and teachers alike.
 It has the ability to breathe life into kids.
 It can move through a body of students much like the wind.

 It’s why the word spirit shares the same root as words like inspire (“to give breath”), respire (“to breathe again”), and conspire (“to breathe together”).
 We still have remnants in our language of a former way of seeing the world.
 A way of perceiving that we still see in part.

-Much in the same way, we can intuitively understand how spirits govern the actions of individuals, schools, communitities, families, and entire nations for good or for bad.
-Yet, they often go unseen and unrecognized just like the wind.
+Much in the same way, we can intuitively understand how spirits govern the actions of individuals, schools, communities, families, and entire nations for good or for bad.
+Yet, they often go unseen and unrecognized just like the wind unless, like Rafiki, we’re attuned to discerning them.

 the social sciences and the discernment of spirits

 Recently I have started taking interest in topics pertaining to the social sciences.
-Family systems, personality disorders and mental health, the rise and fall of ideologies, religions and nations… it’s all relevant to the social sciences.
+Personality disorders, counseling and therapy, mental health, family systems, the rise and fall of ideologies, religions and nations… it’s all relevant to the social sciences.

 The social sciences is a field of study I would have scoffed at in my high school and college days for being something of far less value than the hard sciences.
 And yet, here I am a bit older and realizing just how crucial these studies are and the value they can provide when done well.

 What is so baffling is that you begin to see that the behavior of groups start to follow patterns in a similar fashion to the traditional sciences like biology, physics, and chemistry.
 Political factions, dysfunctional families, churches, work environments, and even the lives of individuals tend to play themselves out in patterns that those in the social sciences can track and monitor with relative predictive ability.
-In many ways the social sciences have helped elucidate what has long been opaque.
-One could say the unpredictability of spirits, has to some degree become predictable.
+In many ways the social sciences have helped elucidate what has long been considered opaque.
+One could say what was once considered the unpredictability of spirits, has to to a large extent with the help of modern social sciences become predictable.

 And yet, I can’t help but notice that more often than not the consensus in the social sciences is regarding that which is pathological.
 Around how to live the good life, it seems very much that the jury is still out.
 It’s easier to identify addiction, personality disorders, dysfunction, cults, or what constitutes something like poor school spirit than the alternative.
 It’s easier in many ways for modern movie makers to depict villains than it is to create an engaging hero.
 It’s easier to see where things went wrong than to know how to fix them let alone articulate what the ideal is.
 And I think this is one of the points Jesus is trying to express to Nicodemus, a Pharisee, when he makes the aforementioned statement regarding the necessity of being born of the Spirit.